-We love when our members and subscribers experience great improvements with their health.
-It’s the reason we do what we do, so when we hear your stories, it makes our heart go warm and fuzzy. 😉
+We love when our members and subscribers experience great improvements with their health because it’s the reason we do what we do.
+And it proves that what we do here works!

 Sheryl’s lab test results